nandorojo/doorman-examples/with-custom-ui/readme.md

 # Doorman (React Native + Phone Auth)

-This example shows how to use Doorman with fully custom screens.
+This example shows how to use Doorman phone auth with fully custom screens.

+**Doorman** is a sign-in-with-phone-number SDK that integrates with Firebase auth and Expo.

 I'll leave the UI fully bare.

+## Table of Contents

+- TLDR
+- Clone
+- Full Tutorial

-## Overview
+## TLDR

 First, make sure you wrap your root app with the `DoormanProvider`, and pass your `publicProjectId` as a prop.